 - The term 'expenditure' means 'spending' or 'paying out or away', i.e., something that goes out of the coffers of the taxpayer.
-It means something which is gone irretrievably - Expenditure, not being capital or personal expenditure, is an allowable deduction to the taxpayer in the tax year - Capital expenditure, in the nature of depreciable assets and intangibles, is allowed in the form of depreciation and amortization
+It means something which is gone irretrievable. - Expenditure, not being capital or personal expenditure, is an allowable deduction to the taxpayer in the tax year, provided that expenditure is incurred to earn income. - Capital expenditure, in the nature of depreciable assets and intangibles, is allowed in the form of depreciation and amortization.